-Functional genomic data can help enrich for variance in quantitative traits.
-For example, Wang et al. (2017) found that putative enhances identified by chromatin immunoprecipitation sequencing of histone marks were enriched for genetic variation in milk production traits in cattle.
+There is some evidence that functional genomic data may help enrich for variance in quantitative traits.
+For example, Wang et al. (2017) found that putative enhancers identified by chromatin immunoprecipitation sequencing of histone marks were enriched for genetic variation in milk production traits in cattle.
 In a series of studies, Xiang et al. (2021, 2019) created a score for prioritising variants for pre-selection, that included functional genomic data in combination with evolutionary conservation scores and quantitative genetic analyses, which was used to create a custom SNP chip with improved prediction accuracy.
 The FarmGTEx collaboration has created mega-analyses of the genetic basis of gene expression by pooling RNA-sequencing data from many studies and imputing genotypes from the reads (Liu et al., 2022; The FarmGTEx-PigGTEx Consortium et al., 2022).
 Combining this type of data with genomic prediction, Xiang et al. (2022b) found that variants associated with gene expression are enriched for genetic variation in selected traits, to the point where 70% of the variance can be accounted for by a set of 850,000 variants, which is more than a size-matched random selection.
-It remains to be seen what it translates to in terms of genomic prediction accuracy.
+It remains to be seen what it translates to in terms of genomic prediction accuracy when such methods are tested at the scale of a breeding program.

 The idea is to use functional genomic data to prioritise for pre-selection or put extra weight on such variants that have supporting molecular evidence.
 There are ambitious proposals on how to layer other kinds of data on top of each other — from the open chromatin and gene expression that are available today to functional assays that can be performed at scale such as CRISPR inhibition/activation screens or massively parallel reporter assays.
 They all potentially give genome-wide information about variant function that is, in some sense, independent of trait variation and the constraints of linkage disequilibrium and limited dimensionality.